f5devcentral/f5-agility-labs-xc/docs/class1/lab3.rst

    ================================= =====
-   Select Type of Origin Server      DNS Name of Origin Server on given Sites DNS Name                          private.lab.f5demos.internal Site                              student-awsnet
+   Select Type of Origin Server      DNS Name of Origin Server on given Sites DNS Name                          private.lab.f5demos.internal Site                              system/student-awsnet
    ================================= =====

    |op-pool-basic|

-   Click on "Add Item" to return to the previous screen.
+   Click on "Apply" to return to the previous screen.

 #.
 Below the "Origin Servers" section fill in the Port information